joedolson/my-tickets/src/readme.txt

 * General Admission tickets: Sell tickets for events without dates, valid for days, weeks, or months after purchase.

 My Tickets is hugely flexible - check out the <a href="https://www.joedolson.com/my-tickets/add-ons/">library of Premium add-ons</a>!

+= Accessibility =

+My Tickets is built with accessibility in mind, and tested using assistive technology.

 = Documentation =